deepghs/waifuc/docs/source/advanced_guides/customize/index.rst

 In the ``_iter_data`` method, you need to continuously iterate and provide resource IDs, image URLs, and metadata.
 The downloading and output as ``ImageItem`` are automatically handled in the ``_iter`` method.

-With this structure in place, you can easily implement web scraping for custom websites and use it as a data source in waifuc.
-For example, you can scrape images from the Huggingface repository (in this case, we are using the `deepghs/game_character_skins <https://huggingface.co/datasets/deepghs/game_character_skins>`_ repository containing character skin data for various popular mobile games):
+With this structure in place, you can easily implement web grabing for custom websites and use it as a data source in waifuc.
+For example, you can grab images from the Huggingface repository (in this case, we are using the `deepghs/game_character_skins <https://huggingface.co/datasets/deepghs/game_character_skins>`_ repository containing character skin data for various popular mobile games):